- JOIN THE NDB!

 Who is the NDB and what is our Mission?Close

 The National Data Bank for Rheumatic Diseases is a world-renowned, non-profit, independent research group.
 Our mission is to improve rheumatic disorder outcomes and care by providing research information to doctors and to people with arthritis, fibromyalgia, lupus, or other related problems.
 The NDB has published numerous articles in reputable medical journals.
 Every six months more than 10,000 people contribute to this important research by volunteering approximately an hour of their time to answer questions about their condition and how it affects their lives.
-This is done online using our online Webquest system, or by completing paper questionnaires that we send in the mail.
+This is done online using our online Webquest system, or by completing paper questionnaires that we send in the mail or over the phone.

 Who will see my questionnaire and information about me?Close